 World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)

-The World Wide Web Consortium’s (W3C) commitment to lead the Web to its full potential includes promoting a high degree of usability for people with disabilities.
+The World Wide Web Consortium’s (W3C) commitment to lead the web to its full potential includes promoting a high degree of usability for people with disabilities.
 The Web Accessibility Initiative (WAI) is an initiative of the W3C.

-WAI develops its work through W3C’s consensus-based process, involving different stakeholders in Web accessibility.
+WAI develops its work through W3C’s consensus-based process, involving different stakeholders in web accessibility.
 These include industry, disability organizations, government, accessibility research organizations, and more.

-- ensuring that core technologies of the Web support accessibility
+- ensuring that W3C standards support accessibility

-- conducting education and outreach
+- supporting education and outreach on web accessibility

 WAI includes the following Working Groups and Interest Group: